AgenturPottkinder/ImapSync/README.md

 If everything is set up just start ./run.php and you should get output.

+## Important Notice

+If anything went wrong this is not the fault of me or Pottkinder UG.
+You are running this script on your free will and should create backups and tests before running this script.

 ## Contact Informations

 Created by Bastian Bringenberg for Agency Pottkinder UG Germany.
 Contact me at [bastian@agentur-pottkinder.de](mailto:bastian@agentur-pottkinder.de).